aliashmawy/tf-gcp-automation/README.md

 ## tf-gcp-automation

-This repository provisions a complete, production-ready Google Cloud Platform (GCP) environment using Terraform.
+This repository provisions a complete, Google Cloud Platform (GCP) environment using Terraform.
 It automates:

 - Project creation and API enablement
 - VPC, subnetwork, and firewall rules